Key Takeaway

 Are compounded GLP-1 medications the same as the brand-name versions?

-Compounded medications contain the same active ingredient (for example, semaglutide).
-However, they are not identical products.
+Compounded medications contain the prescribed active pharmaceutical ingredient (for example, semaglutide).
+But they aren't identical products.
 The formulation, inactive ingredients, and delivery device may differ.
-The therapeutic effect comes from the active ingredient, which is the same molecule.
+The therapeutic effect comes from the active ingredient, though the compounded product is not the same FDA-approved finished drug product.

 Yes.
 Licensed providers can legally prescribe compounded medications from licensed 503A pharmacies for individual patients.
 This is a well-established practice in US healthcare and is regulated by state pharmacy boards.